Audraa/RepData_PeerAssessment1/PeerAssignment1.md

 ######2.
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+Here I have decided to use the average steps taken for each interval to fill in missing data for an interval.
+In order to do this, using the already calculated data above, acitivty_daily this is merged with the original dataset activity and joined by interval.

+A new column called stepsfill is created.
+Looping through the lenghth of the dataset, here  length of steps has been used to get the number,  the values are checked if is.na is true.
+If it is value is updated with the average for the interval which was already stored in the average column

 ######3.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.